PaulKinlan/paul.kinlan.me/content/en/2011-06-22-window-name.markdown

 published: true
 ---
 <p>I have learnt a lot of the last couple of days about inter-window and
 inter-iframe communication.
-I documented <a href="/webmessaging-is-broken">some of my frustrations</a> about Web Messaging API&rsquo;s and an attempted work around.</p>
+I documented <a href="/webmessaging-is-broken">some of my frustrations</a> about Web Messaging API's and an attempted work around.</p>

-<p>For you to be able to pass data into a window (that isn&rsquo;t on your domain) so
+<p>For you to be able to pass data into a window (that isn't on your domain) so
 that it is available before the onload event fires in the opened window, the only sane way I have found is to set the window name via window.open.</p>